ffflorian/node-sudoku/README.md

 - `solveSudoku()`.
 Call it when you create an instance.
 - `draw(<board>)`.
 Call it to draw the board before and after calculate the solution.

+You also have the following instance properties:

+- `board`
+- `emptyPositions`

 ## Test

 - Just run `npm test`.